 Relying on cloud hosting reduces your IT staff costs because your hosting provider handles both hardware and software issues.
 Due to the economy of scale, a hosting provider can offer these services for far less than it costs most businesses to run them internally.
 Private Cloud also has many great CapEx vs OpEx benefits.

 Private Cloud Enhances Performance

 With no other entities competing for bandwidth or resources, your private cloud gives you reliable high performance 24/7.
-If you need the absolute best in terms of performance, storage and computing power, private cloud is the answer.
+If you need the absolute best cloud hosting in terms of performance, storage and computing power, private cloud is the answer.

 Private Cloud Supports Growth and Agility